 Adult dogs present a different picture.
 Once grown, healthy adults of different breeds share nutritional similarities.
 Life stage, size category, and individual health status often matter more than specific breed.

 Some breed-specific claims lack scientific evidence.
 Always check for AAFCO nutritional adequacy statements.
-High-quality general diets meeting AAFCO standards can meet most dogs’ needs when matched to life stage, size category, activity level, and health concerns.
+High-quality general dog food meeting AAFCO standards can be a suitable alternative to breed-specific options when matched to your dog’s life stage, size, activity level, and health concerns.

 Choosing the Right Breed-Specific Diet for Your Dog